micropython/micropython/docs/library/urandom.rst

 .. module:: urandom
    :synopsis: random numbers

-This module implements pseudo-random number generator which is a deterministic output.
+This module implements pseudo-random number generator.

 Given below are the methods that this module provides.